guedou/scapy-handson/trophies/fun_with_x509.md

 **task #3**

-- generate an RSA private key using `openssl rsa`
+- generate an RSA private key using `openssl genrsa`
 - load it in Scapy with `PrivKey`
 - assign your birthday to the certificate serial number
 - use the `resignCert` method to sign the certificate with your own signature